Case studies

 As indicated in the question, CELLxGENE provides some access to ontologies through a hand-curated three-tiered classification of specific facets; the tiers can be retrieved from publicly available code, but one might want to develop a more flexible or principled approach.

 CELLxGENE dataset facets like ‘disease’ and ‘cell type’ use terms from ontologies.
 Ontologies arrange terms in directed acyclic graphs, and use of ontologies can be useful to identify related datasets.
-For instance, one might be interesed in cancer-related datasets (derived from the ‘carcinoma’ term in the corresponding ontology) in general, rather than, e.g., ‘B-cell non-Hodgkins lymphoma’.
+For instance, one might be interested in cancer-related datasets (derived from the ‘carcinoma’ term in the corresponding ontology) in general, rather than, e.g., ‘B-cell non-Hodgkins lymphoma’.

 In exploring this question in R, I found myself developing the OLSr package to query and process ontologies from the EMBL-EBI Ontology Lookup Service.
 See the ‘Case Study: CELLxGENE Ontologies’ article in the OLSr package for full details.